If Scripture tells us not to be anxious, then why do we get butterflies and sweaty palms?

 God often allows failure to point us to one critical truth: we can't live the Christian life on our own.

 Why is there evil in the world?
-Why does terrorism exist?
-We need answers and we need an opportunity to ask these questions.
+We need an opportunity to ask these questions.

 I stared at the screen, willing my baby to live.
 A month before, we had seen the baby move and blood flowing to its heart.
 But now, there was nothing.